What are whipworms?

 Whipworms pass microscopic eggs in the stool.
-The eggs are very resistant to drying and heat, so they can remain alive in the environment for up to 5 years.
-Once laid, they mature to an infective stage (a process known as embryonation) in the environment and are able to re-infect a new dog in 10-60 days.
-The mature eggs are swallowed by the dog, hatch, and then mature to adults in the lower intestinal tract, completing their life cycle (see illustration).
+The eggs are resistant to drying and heat so they can remain alive in the environment for up to five years.
+Once laid, they mature to an infective stage and can re-infect a new dog in 10-60 days.
+The mature eggs are swallowed by the dog, hatch, and then mature into adults in the lower intestinal tract, completing their life cycle (see illustration).

 How are whipworms diagnosed?

-Any dog with chronic large bowel diarrhea should be suspected to have whipworms, even if the stool sample is negative.
+Any dog with chronic diarrhea should be suspected to have whipworms, even if the stool sample is negative.
 Thus, it is an accepted practice to treat chronic diarrhea by administering a whipworm dewormer.
-Response to treatment is an indication that whipworms were present, but could not be detected on fecal examination.
+Response to treatment indicates that whipworms were present but could not be detected on fecal examination.

 How are whipworms treated?

-The most frustrating aspect of whipworm infections is the high rate of re-infection, because whipworm eggs are extremely hardy in the environment.
-Therefore, if a dog is diagnosed with a whipworm infection, it is advisable to treat again every three to four months.
+The most frustrating aspect of whipworm infections is the high re-infection rate because whipworm eggs are extremely hardy in the environment.
+Therefore, if a dog is diagnosed with a whipworm infection, it is advisable to treat it again every three to four months.
 The other option, which is much simpler, is to use a heartworm preventative that contains a whipworm medication.